Rite Aid Loses Bid to Force Arbitration of Generic Drug Price Fraud Claims in Ninth Circuit Victory Robbins Geller Obtained for Consumers

 The putative class action alleges that Rite Aid engaged in a deceptive and unfair pricing scheme through its Rx Savings Program (“RSP”) which allowed cash-paying customers—those who pay for drugs without using insurance—to purchase certain generic prescription drugs at significantly lower prices than the prices Rite Aid reports to health insurance companies.
 Rite Aid is alleged to have knowingly and intentionally disregarded RSP prices in setting its “usual and customary” prices for the drugs sold to customers who used insurance, and instead falsely inflated “usual and customary” prices for the drugs to third-party payors (“TPPs”) and pharmacy benefits managers.
 In the process, plaintiffs contend that Rite Aid overcharged customers by collecting falsely inflated copayments calculated based on Rite Aid’s reporting to TPPs.
 This scheme distorted the overall prescription calculations, resulting in higher copays to customers.

 This victory before the Ninth Circuit comes on the heels of the Firm’s appellate victory last month before the Supreme Court of New York Appellate Division and other recent precedent-setting decisions.
-Robbins Geller attorneys Andrew S. Love, David W. Mitchell, Brian O. O’Mara, Robert R. Henssler, Jr., Arthur L. Shingler III, Stuart A. Davidson, Mark J. Dearman, and Eric S. Dwoskin, along with co-counsel, obtained this result on behalf of the class.
+Robbins Geller attorneys Andrew S. Love, David W. Mitchell, Robert R. Henssler, Jr., Arthur L. Shingler III, Stuart A. Davidson, and Mark J. Dearman, along with co-counsel, obtained this result on behalf of the class.

 Stafford v.
 Rite Aid Corp., No. 20-55333, Opinion (9th Cir.
 May 21, 2021).